-For the north polar average in Fig. 9, the relative strength of other processes is everywhere negative from October to March and the relative strength of $adv_w $ is positive.
+For the north pole average in Fig. 5, The relative strength of other processes is everywhere negative from October to March and the relative strength of $adv_w $ is positive.
 Both $adv_w $ and other processes show a change of sign in April.
-The relative strength of $adv_w $ reaches a maximum value of 0.8 at lower altitudes in October and November, and decreases with altitude to approximately 0.5 at 86 km for these months.
+The relative strength of adv_w reaches a maximum value of 0.8 at lower altitudes in October and November, and decreases with altitude to approximately 0.5 at 86 km for these months.
 The relative strength of other processes shows an opposite trend: negative values strengthening with altitude to approximately -0.4.
-At the lower limit of the altitude range in January, $adv_w $ shows a lower relative strength than other processes due to a strong Xedd influence.
+At the lower limit of the altitude range in January, adv_w shows a lower relative strength than other processes due to a strong Xedd influence.
 This is likely the "left-over" influence of the SSWs in the data.
-By March, the relative strength of chem is prominent below 65 km, and the magnitude of $adv_w $ is matched by other processes.
-By April, the residual mean circulation has reversed direction and $adv_w $ has changed sign at most altitudes.
-The negative value of chem is then dominant at lower altitudes, and there is a stronger positive tendency above $\sim 80 \text{ km}$ (from photolysis of carbon dioxide (CO2)).
+By March, the relative strength of chem is prominent below 65 km, and the magnitude of adv_w is matched by other processes.
+By April, the residual mean circulation has reversed direction and adv_w has changed sign at most altitudes.
+The negative value of chem is then dominant at lower altitudes, and there is a stronger positive tendency above ~80 km (from photolysis of carbon dioxide (CO2)).
+There are no months where the relative strength of other processes can be considered negligible compared to the relative strength of adv_w .
+The results for the south pole, in Fig. 6, are qualitatively similar to the north pole.

-There are no months where the relative strength of other processes can be considered negligible compared to the relative strength of adv-w .
-The closest approximations of this situation are at 50 km altitude in October and at 46 km altitude in November, when other processes contributes 13.7 % and 9.6 % of adv-w , respectively.
-These percentages then vary significantly with altitude.
-For October, the value increases to 18.6 % at 46 km, 22.5 % at 60 km, and is 61.13 % at 80 km.
-For November, the value increases to 34.4 % at 54 km, and is 70.8 % at 80 km.

-The results for the south polar average, in Fig. 10, are qualitatively similar to those for the north.
 The relative strength of $adv_w $ shows a maximum of ~0.8.
-Both hemispheres show a peak in chem at 80 km for most of winter (see Sect.
-3.3).
-The relative strength of Xedd is not as prominent at the south as the north, likely due to the higher stability of the southern polar vortex.
-The points at which the relative strength of other processes is smallest compared to $adv_w $ are at 56 km in April (8.3 %) and at 46 km in May (6.8 %).
-For April, the value increases to 22.5 % at 46 km and 21.5 % at 66 km, and is 56.9 % at 80 km.
-In May, the value increases to 16 % at 54 km, and is 69.1 % at 80 km.

-- For the 10 days directly before and after SSWs, in Fig. 11, the relative strength of adv_w is less than 0.5 at all altitudes.
+Both hemispheres show a peak in chem at 80 km for most of winter.
+The relative strength of Xedd is not as prominent at the south pole as the north, likely due to the higher stability of the southern polar vortex.
+For the 10 days directly before and after SSWs, in Fig. 7, the relative strength of adv_w is less than 0.5 at all altitudes.
 Xedd is strong below 60 km, such that the relative strength of other processes has a larger magnitude than that of adv_w at many altitudes.
 The relative strength of adv_w shows a more oscillatory structure with altitude, and there is a local minimum at about 70 km in the data for 10 days after SSWs.
-There is also a positive peak in the relative strength of Xk{zz} after SSWs at this altitude. - Aside from considering what value would classify as negligible, the significant variation in strength of other processes compared to adv_w , over altitude, adds complexity to the method of following a tracer over an altitude range to determine the descent rate.
-One must also consider that while this section discusses monthly averaged data, tracers are often followed for several days to determine the changes in altitude over that time, and that the magnitudes of each tendency can vary significantly over this time scale (see Fig. 3, 4, and 5).
+There is also a positive peak in the relative strength of Xk{zz} after SSWs at this altitude.

-15 6 Discussion
+6 Discussion